-In this article, we’ll explore the nature of hatred, reasons behind feelings of hatred, and how a hater’s mind works.
+In this article, we’ll explore the nature of hatred, causes of hatred, and how a hater’s mind works.

-Hatred is an emotion that we experience when we feel that someone or something is a threat to our happiness, success, and well-being.
+Hatred is an emotion we experience when we feel someone or something is a threat to our happiness, success, and well-being.

-The feelings of hatred are there to motivate us to move away or avoid the people or things that we believe have the potential of causing us pain.
-We are all naturally motivated towards pleasure and away from pain.
+The feelings of hatred are there to motivate us to move away or avoid the people or things we believe have the potential of causing us pain.
+We’re all naturally motivated towards pleasure and away from pain.

-So when a person says, “I hate X” (X can be anything- a person, place or even an abstract idea) it basically means that X has the potential to cause pain to this person.
+So when a person says “I hate X” (X can be anything- a person, place or even an abstract idea), it means X has the potential to cause pain to them.
 Hatred motivates this person to avoid X, a potential source of pain.

-For example, when a student says, “I hate maths” it means math is a potential source of pain for this student.
-It may be that he isn’t good at it or that his math teacher is boring- we’re not concerned with why hates math.
+For example, when a student says “I hate maths”, it means math is a potential or actual source of pain for this student.
+Maybe he isn’t good at it or that his math teacher is boring- we’re not concerned with why he hates math.

-What we’re concerned with and know for sure is that math is painful for this student and his mind, as a defence against this pain, generates the feelings of hatred in him so that he’s motivated to avoid maths.
+What we’re concerned with, and know for sure, is that math is painful to this student.
+His mind, as a defence against this pain, generates the feelings of hatred in him so that he’s motivated to avoid maths.

-Maths causes him such psychological discomfort that his mind is forced to launch the emotion of hatred as a pain-avoidance mechanism to make sure he stays away from maths.
+Maths causes him such psychological discomfort that his mind is forced to launch the emotion of hatred as a pain-avoidance mechanism.
+This motivates him to stay away from maths.

 This extends to people as well.
-When you say that you hate someone, it only means that you see that person as a threat.
+When you say that you hate someone, it simply means you see that person as a threat.